 The Telegraph Point Public School community has been involved in the development of this plan.
-The school values this input and will engage the community further through the implementation of this plan and Positive Behaviour for Learning (PBL).
+The school values this input and

 The NSW anti-bullying website supports school staff, parents and carers, volunteers and contracted staff, and students to discourage, prevent, identify, and respond effectively to student bullying behaviour, where it does occur.
 Further information can be accessed at their website https://antibullying.nsw.gov.au/